Nan Whins Wood (also known as Sykes Wood) is almost 30 acres (29.13) of dense woodland near Tong Lane Mine in New Farnley, bordering on Cockersdale.

 Nan Whins Wood is a great place for walking the dog.
 If you are looking for places to walk near you, this is the one!
 You have the option of two routes and Pudsey beck offers the perfect place for a quick cool down for your furry friend.
 Along with the shade it’s the perfect place to take your pooch on those hot summer days.
 The paths have recently been improved. and are now a lot easy to walk and a lot less muddy!
 Bins are located at the entrances for your dog’s waste.

 Run in Nan Whins Wood

 Nan Whins is also a great place to run, either as its own short route or part of a longer journey.
-Run Leeds have put together a 10km run route around Pudsey and Tong that passes through these woods.
+Leeds Run Routes have put together a 10km run route around Pudsey and Tong that passes through these woods.
 This is the Pudsey and Tong Loop.

 The wood itself is believed to be the location where the meeting place for Farnley Wood Plot took place.
 Farnley, being halfway between Morley and Leeds and a large wooded area, was the perfect location to meet in numbers.
 Farnley Wood Plot was an attempted plot against King Charles II led by Captain Thomas Oates.

 The plot failed due to poor turn out on the 12th of October 1663.
 This resulted in twenty-six men being arrested and executed as traitors, some of whom were hanged, drawn and quartered.

 This area was also heavily mined, and there are signs of this throughout the wood.
 If you take the bridleway route you will come across an old circular brick air shaft, a number of which can also been seen on the 1908 OS map.
 There are also a number of dips and mounds in the land, and carved/dressed stone.